MaisonetteWorld/slate/source/index.html.md

 # Minis

-Update a mini.
-Users can update their own minis, admins can update minis for others.
+Destroy a mini.
+Users can destroy their own minis, admins can destroy any.

 ## Create a mini